uri-library-data-services/iassist-preview/content/blog/e-science-and-data-support.md

 <http://bit.ly/cKmaO6>]{.entry-content}]{.status-content}]{.status-body}
 .

-This was tweeted to our site last week, but in case you weren\'t following the tweets, this is  worth a read.
+This was tweeted to our site last week, but in case you weren't following the tweets, this is  worth a read.
 There are quotes from IASSIST folks, and there is some interesting information in it, in terms of what people are doing.
 This  may help shape what you are doing.
 It